-VRS IT POLICIES AND STANDARD
+VRS IT POLICIES AND STANDARDS

 To address these information security requirements mandated by VITA, VRS has formulated its own IT Security Program.
 The foundation of this program is structured around two main documents, the VRS IT Security Policy and the VRS IT Security Standard.
-To supplement these documents, VRS has also created a less technical policy for its system users called the VRS User IT Security Policy.
+To supplement the IT Security Standard, VRS also maintains a less technical policy for its system users called the VRS User IT Security Policy.
 This policy allows users to understand and apply these security documents to VRS business processes to protect the integrity of VRS systems and the information that remains within.
-In addition, VRS has created its own Removal of Commonwealth Data from Electronic Media Standard, Telework Policy and VRS Cloud Services Security Standard which provides an introduction and overview of the area and subsequently adopts the VITA Hosted Environment Security Standard.
-Finally, VRS has rounded out the program with the adoption of the VITA IT Risk Management Standard and VITA IT Security Audit Standard as their own, as indicated within the VRS Security Policy.
+In addition, VRS has created its own Telework Policy.
+Finally, VRS has rounded out the program by adopting the remaining applicable VITA standards.

-Conformance with VITA'S Security Program as of November 1, 2020 $\,$ Pg.
-6 of 13
+Conformance with VITA'S IT Security Program as of January 1, 2022 Pg.
+6 of 14